 Smart employers know that employee vacation time is a key component of employee wellness.
 When employees get some time away from work, they return rested and ready to tackle their job with renewed energy and creativity.

-In fact, Project: Time Off found that Millennials in particular are highly likely to give up their vacation time because they feel there is too much work to do or they fear they will be replaced.
-As an employer, you know that employees who take vacations return refreshed, energized, and are more focused and productive.
+According to a recent article, Millennials overwhelm themselves with work and prioritize work over rest.
+They are highly likely to give up their vacation time because they feel there is too much work to do or they fear being replaced.
+As an employer, you know that employees who take vacations return refreshed, energized, and more focused and productive.

-So here are are four simple ways to encourage employees to take time off.
+So here are four simple ways to encourage employees to take time off.

 How to Encourage Your Team to Use Employee Vacation Time